Murders of Jan Pietrzak and Quiana Jenkins-Pietrzak: Correspondence and other involvement with White House

 Pietrzak's mother, Henryka Pietrzak-Varga has repeatedly stated she believes the murders were racially motivated, as her son and daughter-in-law were not affluent individuals.
 On November 11, 2008 (Veteran's Day), Pietrzak's mother composed a formal letter to president-elect Barack Obama in which she discussed what her son and daughter-in-law had endured, and the possible primary motive for the murders.
 In this letter, Henryka stated: "If it was a robbery, why didn't they come when nobody was home instead of in the dead of night, armed to the teeth? ...
 What was it about my son and daughter-in-law that inspired such hatred and loathing?"
 Seven months later on July 27, 2009, the Obama administration responded with generic form letter of the type issued to all soldiers killed in combat.
-When knowledge of this indirect, insincere reply reached the news media, the Obama administration issued an apology.
+When knowledge of this indirect reply reached the news media, the Obama administration issued an apology.

 The mothers of both Pietrzak and Jenkins requested a formal audience with President Obama; in a letter to the president, the mother of Sgt.
 Jan Paweł Pietrzak conveyed her wishes to discuss just "how the sacrifice of Jan Paweł and Quiana could unite us."
 On August 17, 2009, the Commissioner on Civil Rights in Poland also wrote to the U.S. Ambassador to Poland, supporting this request.
 The U.S. ambassador responded with a short letter on August 24, which although acknowledging Pietrzak's military service to the United States and stressing the general need for the perpetrators to be brought to account, was generally reticent to discuss a potential racial motivation for the murders.